gkampitakis/go-snaps/README.md

 > [!NOTE]
 > If your snapshot data contain characters `---` at the start of a line followed by a new line, `go-snaps` will "escape" them and save them as `/-/-/-/` to differentiate them from termination characters.

+## Known Limitations

+- When running a specific test file by specifying a path `go test ./my_test.go`, `go-snaps` can't track the path so it will mistakenly mark snapshots as obsolete.
+- go-snaps doesn't handle CRLF line endings.
+If you are using Windows, you may need to convert the line endings to LF.
+- go-snaps doesn't work when running with `go test -trimpath ./...`.
+If you want to use `go-snaps` and `trimpath` try passing from env with `GOFLAGS=-trimpath`.

 ## Acknowledgments

 This library used [Jest Snapshoting](https://jestjs.io/docs/snapshot-testing) and [Cupaloy](https://github.com/bradleyjkemp/cupaloy) as inspiration.